Schwamendingen

 Schwamendingen is a district in the Swiss city of Zürich.
 Formerly an independent community, it was incorporated into Zurich in 1934 to build district number 12.

 The district comprises the quarters Schwamendingen Mitte, Saatlen and Hirzenbach.
 The district numbers 11 and 12, both based in Glatt Valley, are commonly referred to as Zurich North.

 History

 Schwamendingen was an Alemannic settlement, named after one Swuamund, archaeologically attested from the 5th century.
 The settlement was given to the Grossmünster in the 9th century after the death of its last Alemannic owner, Picho son of Ertilo.
 The settlement is recorded as consisting of ten houses in 915.
 The Grossmünster presented the village with a church bell in 1461.
 During the Swiss Reformation, the first Protestant pastor in Schwammendingen, Hans Schmid, took office in 1526.
 Schwamendingen and Oerlikon became independent municipalities in 1872.
 These were incorporated into the city of Zürich in 1934, together with Seebach, Affoltern, Witikon, Höngg, Altstetten and Albisrieden.

 Population

 Schwamendingen counts a population of approximately 32,500 people.
-With a foreign population of 37%, it's above the city-wide average of 30%, most likely relating to the relatively low cost of living.
+With a foreign immigration population of 37%, it's above the city-wide average of 30%, most likely relating to the relatively low cost of living with a large portion coming particularly from Turkey, Eritrea, Somalia, Syria, Congo, Tunisia and Sri Lanka.